nicsuzor/wikijuris/cyberlaw/content.markdown

 **Video overview of [image-based abuse laws](https://www.youtube.com/watch?v=IW17HxwdP-Q) by Danielle Harris**

 The non-consensual sharing of intimate images is often colloquially referred to as 'revenge porn'.
-The term 'image-based abuse' is generally considered to be a more accurate term that avoids the victim-blaming connotations of 'revenge porn'.
+The term 'image-based abuse' is generally considered to be a better term because it avoids the victim-blaming connotations that the abuse is done in 'revenge' for some perceived wrong.

 The National Statement of Principles Relating to the Criminalisation of the Non-consensual Sharing of Intimate Images encouraged each Australian jurisdiction to adopt nationally consistent criminal offences.